cjtessler/MATH3733-SP22/docs/Project-5.md

 ## Instructions

-You are provided four programs, `sort1`, `sort2`, `sort3`, and `sort4`.
+On [Replit](https://replit.com/~), you are provided four programs, `sort1`, `sort2`, `sort3`, and `sort4`.
 Each of these programs implements a different sorting algorithm: bogosort, bubble sort, selection sort, or merge sort (though not necessarily in that order).
 Your task is to determine which sorting algorithm is used by each file.

 - The programs are compiled C programs, so you will not be able to view the source code.
 To assess which sort implements which algorithm, run the programs on different lists of values.
 - Multiple `.txt` files are provided.
 These files contain `n` values, either reversed, shuffled, or sorted.